TefiC/Popular-Movies-App-Stage-2-Udacity/README.md

 - The user's favorite movies data is saved to an SQLite database through a Service, including images (poster, backdrop, trailer thumbnails).
 Images are first downloaded through Picasso's `.get( )` method and then they are saved to internal storage and their path is updated in the database.

 - The user interface is responsive.
-A custom layout for the main and details activities is displayed to devices with a smallest width of 600dp.
+A custom layout for the main and details activities is displayed for devices with a smallest width of 600dp.

 - Images contain a contentDescription tag for accessibility.